 Child Exploitation and Online Protection (CEOP) – for reporting grooming or abuse: www.ceop.police.uk

-NSPCC – for general concerns: www.nspcc.org.uk / 0808 800 5000
+NSPCC – for general concerns: www.nspcc.org.uk / 0808 800 5000 or, if under 18, 0800 1111.

 Internet Watch Foundation (IWF) – to report child sexual abuse images: www.iwf.org.uk